 The Central Bank of Ireland Archive, which was opened to public access in 2017, has provided new source material on the designs of the Irish Series B banknotes.
 Some of the content of this article draws on information from the archive.
 This is referenced as CBIAR in the text.

-The theme of the £1 note is pre-Christian Irish mythology.
+The theme of the Irish £1 note is pre-Christian Irish mythology.
 The overall theme of Series B banknotes is that of Irish Writers, Philosophers and Artists.
 All the banknotes also had a deliberate Celtic Irishness to their design.

 Ireland's Series B banknotes are sometimes referred to as the 'Celtic Design Series', due in part to the design of the £1 and £5 denominations which had a significantly Celtic feel to them.